ArseniiShirokov/imp/README.md

 * ```rotate {cw|ccw} (angle)```                         Clockwise (cw) or counterclockwise (ccw) by a given number of degrees, for example: rotate cw 90
 * ```autorotate```                                      Automatic rotation by an angle of 0, 90, 180 or 270 degrees according to the proposed algorithm

+### Task 2.
+Filtering and metrics
+A program should be developed that implements the basic image filtering algorithms and metrics:
+* Median image filtering
+* Gaussian Filter
+* Bilateral filtering
+* MSE Metric
+* PSNR Metric
+* SSIM Metric